Core-Group-Supply-Chain/.github/profile/README.md

-## Hi there 👋 this is our org's dev guide... have fun 😎
+## Welcome to Core Group Supply Chain 👋 ... have fun 😎

-A repository that sets default configurations for ALL repositories in the organization.
-The purpose of which is to define organisation standards and provide default templates.
+(Brief description of what your organization does and its mission.)

 ## Table of Contents